luciamayorf/Variant_calling_and_filtering/README.md

 # Functional annotation

 We want to functionally annotate the variants to asign them a degree of deleteriousness.
+We first run SnpEff to make sure there's no contamination.
+For that, we first need to [build the reference genome database](https://github.com/luciamayorf/Variant_calling_and_filtering/blob/main/functional_annotation/README.md).